Javi-RS/CyVerse_FOOS/README.md

 ```
 docker run -p 8080:8080 javirodsan/foss21_team_f_wed:1.0
 ```
-Nota that this command also does a docker pull behind the scenes to download the image with latest tag.
+Note that this command also does a docker pull behind the scenes to download the image with latest tag.

+##Using the web app
+You should be able to see the Flask application running on http://localhost:8080 or 127.0.0.1:8080

+Select image analysis from the drop down menu and upload an image to analyze.
+Finally, click proess image to start the estimation of yield.
+Please be patient, the analysis can take a while.

 ## Find Us